Skip to content

 status: str = "active" # draft | active | stale | promoted | archived

-kernel: str = "" # Jupyter kernelspec name (overrides flow default)
+kernel: str = "" # Jupyter kernelspec name (percent-only; ignored for marimo)

 publish_myst: bool = False